 May – July

 While driving within the Kruger National Park, please adhere to the legal speed limit of 50km per hour on tar roads and 40km per hour on dirt roads.

 Please adhere to the Kruger National Park safety precautions, and do not disembark from your vehicle unless you are in a designated area.

 Cell phone signal is only available at the entrance gates and close to Skukuza, it is therefore recommended to make any necessary calls at the gate upon entry.

 SA Express to Hoedspruit:

-Hoyo Hoyo offers complimentary transfer for all flights.
-These are subject to availability of the transfer vehicles and valid for FIT reservations only.
+Hoyo Hoyo offers transfer for all flights at an additional charge.
+These are subject to availability of the transfer vehicles.
 Please note that this is not a shuttle service and all transfers must be booked at time of reservation.

 Federal Air from Johannesburg or KMIA: